jcw024/lichess_database_ETL/README.md

-What percentage of players who have reached elo X reach elo Y? --> 3D surface (X, Y, %) What percentage of players have been banned for cheating or other violation of TOS? --> pie chart What is the median and average length of time players are active? --> dropoff chart (% active vs. duration)
+What percentage of players who have reached elo X reach elo Y? --> 3D surface (X, Y, %) What percentage of players have been banned for cheating or other violation of TOS? --> pie chart What is the median and average length of time players are active? --> dropoff chart (% active vs. duration) How many games does the median, average, maximum user play? numbers + dropoff chart What are the most popular times of the day to play chess? --> line chart vs. time (minutes) What are the most popular day of week to play chess? --> barchart Who has played the most games in the dataset?